‘General Hospital’ Tuesday Spoilers: Ava Pressures Kevin, Josslyn ‘Hears’ From Oscar, And Anna’s Rattled

 Ava hinted to Kevin during the previous episode that their plan would go more smoothly if they weren’t faking their romance.
 Of course, this isn’t the first time she’s made some overtures toward Kevin, and he has done his best to resist.
 General Hospital spoilers suggest that she’ll push even harder during the May 21 show.

 The sneak peek shared via Twitter shows that Ava will lash out at Kevin, telling him that he can’t back out now.
-She is determined to lure Ryan to Port Charles so she can destroy him and she doesn’t realize how close this anticipated face-off may be.
+She is determined to lure Ryan to Port Charles so she can destroy him, and she doesn’t realize how close this anticipated face-off may be.

-As Ava and Kevin butt heads, Lucy will continue to try to figure out what’s going on with this pairing.
+As Ava and Kevin remain at odds, Lucy will continue to try to figure out what’s going on with this pairing.
 She pressured Scott to join her in a plan to mess things up for Ava and Kevin, but it didn’t work.
 Now, General Hospital spoilers share, she’ll tell Felicia that she can tell something fishy is in play.

 "Something very fishy is going on." #GH pic.twitter.com/ExNcek4QmT